Here is my experience in using some wearables, apps and my own tools.

 Questions: Am i sick with respiratory diseases?
 Do i have sleep apnoe?
 How my SPO2 drops during flights?

 I'm using this FreeStyle Libre V1 sensor for 2 weeks every 1-2 months to assess my glucose status.

 Usually, after 2 weeks, i export my data into CSV and upload for glycotype assessment here.
 My target is being in Low group

 Questions: How far i from metabolic disorders?

-I'm occasionally use ibuttons for tracking illness and assess circadian patterns.
+Not using right now.
+I'm occasionally used ibuttons for tracking illness and assess circadian patterns.

 Questions: How strong in my circadian rhytm?
 How my temperature changes during illness?

-I'm using Atmotube Pro right now to track enviroment air quality.
+Not using right now.
+I've used Atmotube Pro to track enviroment air quality.
 I'm not wearing it with myself everywhere, most of time it stays at home.